compscidr/rust-server/README.md

 This fork adds a healthcheck and more environment variables to set (see below for a full list).

+It also lets you override the environment variables with an .env file on the docker volume.
+This has made it easier for me to manage wipe seeds with a cron job on the host that changes the .env value and restarts the container.
+I found if you run containers via ansible and pass the .env file, restarting the container will keep the same old values from when it was originally run.
+This setup allows overriding anything passed in from docker.

+For an example see the `docker-compose.yml` file.

 ## docker-compose.yml
 ```
 services: